Elevise

 Picture

-The second electron shell will take a maximum of 8 electrons.
+The second electron shell takes a maximum of 8 electrons.
 Currently, both of the oxygen atoms have 6 in their second/ outer shell, which means that they are 2 electrons off having a full outer shell; they want to gain 2 electrons.
 The number of electrons that they want to gain is the number of electrons that they share; as each of the oxygen atoms want to gain 2 electrons, they both put 2 electrons into the sharing part (the overlapping part of the outer shells).
 This means that in the sharing part, there will be 2 dots and 2 crosses.
 Both of the oxygen atoms had 6 electrons in their outer shells, and both of them have put 2 electrons into the sharing part.
 This means that they both have 4 electrons left that will stay on their own outer shells.

 Picture